MokitaNetwork/aetool/README.md

 Option 1:

-The `aetool testnet bootstrap` command starts a local Kava blockchain as a background docker container called `generated_aethnode_1`.
-The bootstrap command only starts the Kava blockchain and Kava REST server services.
+The `aetool testnet bootstrap` command starts a local Aeth blockchain as a background docker container called `generated_aethnode_1`.
+The bootstrap command only starts the Aeth blockchain and Aeth REST server services.

 ```bash
 # Start new testnet